Ibukun-tech/cloudcourier/reviews.md

 ```

 ## Commenting

 Commenting code for an SDK or anything that Open Source users will consume is
 very important.
 So always add comments to identifiers you create.
 And commenting
 in Go is not just anyhow.
 It has a pattern you have to adhere to.
 I've created an example file.go that practicalizes these suggestions.

 ## Returns

 Always return an `error` type in every function possible, as long as its open source.
 Its a standard practice.

 ## Naming convention

 `General` is not a good name.
 Give clearer names to identifiers, so that your SDK users can understand what each of them does.
 See an example in

 ## Flow

 You should handle things sequentially.
 First, start the file management.
 After that, the cloud provider management.
-After that, the cloudcourier bridge to the cloud proviers.
+After that, the cloudcourier bridge to the cloud providers.
 After that, the file upload to cloudcourier.
 After that, the transfer of file from cloudcourier bridge to the provider.
 After that, cleanups and review of flow.

 ## Files

 - a single file can be saved.
 - multiple files can be saved.
 - an entire directory of files can be saved.
 - create file management in its own sub-directory (called package in Go)
 - file object/struct must have specific